Jack S. Brayboy: College career

 Brayboy attended Johnson C. Smith University (JCSU), a historically black school located in Charlotte, North Carolina.

 Players played both ways in late 1930s and early 1940s.
 Brayboy was regarded as a stout defender.

 Said to have possessed "glue-tipped fingers" as a receiver and an uncanny ability as a defender to stop opponents' running plays in their tracks, Brayboy was named to the Colored Intercollegiate Athletic Association for four successive years, beginning with his freshman season in 1939.
 He was also named an All-American following the 1940, 1941, and 1942 seasons.

-Following his 1942 senior season, Brayboy was named the "Colored Player of the Year" by Football News, acknowledging him as the best player in America suiting up for a historically black college.
-Only fearsome consensus All-American Michigan lineman Julie Franks — at the time still a rare example of an African-American man playing on an integrated Division I team — was a better black player in the estimation of the publication.
+Following his 1942 senior season, Brayboy was named "Colored Player of the Year" by Football News, which recognized him as the top player from a historically Black college according to the publication's evaluation.
+The publication ranked Julie Franks, an All-American Michigan lineman at University of Michigan, ahead of Brayboy among Black players at the time.

 As an undergraduate Brayboy pursued a triple academic major at JCSU, studying chemistry, physical education, and mathematics.
 He graduated from the school in the spring of 1943.